 Establishing measures for business continuity in the event of a major natural disaster

 One of the most important responsibilities of an enterprise is to maintain or rapidly resume its essential business operations in the event of a major disaster or accident.
 Konica Minolta is working toward this goal at Group companies worldwide, as well as in its supply chains.*

 At Konica Minolta, each business division and subsidiary, including the Business Technologies Business, which is Konica Minolta's core business, and Medical Devices, for which there is a high need during disasters, formulates a business continuity plan (BCP), laying out a specific plan of action for such an event.
 The Group has also established an initial response system to decide the necessity of putting the BCP into action by gathering information such as the damage situation immediately after a disaster.

 Specifically, in the event of a major earthquake in Japan, the basic policy is to keep supplying consumables and products as much as possible so as to not inconvenience customers, while continuing to provide support services to existing customers.
 Toward that end, the Group is striving to increase the level of its business continuity system by decentralizing production sites for primary consumables, conducting risk assessments on suppliers, and securing alternatives and inventory for key parts with big risk.
 In addition, a backup structure has been established for call centers in Eastern and Western Japan so that they can provide backup to each other.
 This enables the company to continue to provide customer support even if one center were affected by a disaster.
-The Group also works on preparing responses in case of an infectious disease epidemic, such as new strains of flu for which there are concerns about a global outbreak.
+The Group also works on preparing responses in case of new strains of flu for which there are concerns about a global outbreak.
 Further, various drills are conducted to increase the quality of these kinds of BCM.

 *Supply chain: The series of activities involved in delivering a product or service to a customer, ranging from procurement and production to distribution and sales.